 Dr Duma obtained his medical degree from the University of Sydney and completed training as a neurologist at St George and Westmead Hospitals.
 He later completed further subspecialty training in movement disorders as the Professor John Morris Movement Disorders Fellow at Westmead Hospital, under the supervision of Professor Victor Fung and Associate Professor Neil Mahant.

-Dr Duma completed his PhD thesis relating to Parkinson’s Disease at Neuroscience Research Australia (NeuRa) under the supervision of Professors Tony Broe AM and Olivier Piguet.
+Prior to embarking on a career in medicine, Dr Duma completed a Bachelor of Engineering (Electrical) and Masters in Biomedical Engineering at the University of NSW.
+Following on from his Masters thesis, he then completed his PhD thesis relating to pre-clinical Parkinson’s Disease at Neuroscience Research Australia (NeuRa) under the supervision of Professors Tony Broe AM and Olivier Piguet.
 His passion for, and involvement in, research remains, currently holding a position of Honorary Research Assistant at NeuRa.

 In addition to practising as a neurologist, Dr Duma is passionate about teaching.
 He is a Conjoint Senior Lecturer for the University of NSW and has previously lectured for the University of Sydney.
 He often gives presentations regarding movement disorders to medical students, fellow doctors and patients and caregivers.
 He has also had the honour of presenting to colleagues at international conferences.